A Basic $60000 Budget

 To break it down:

-• Rent or Mortgage: Ideally, this should make up the majority of your housing costs, around $1050–$1150 per month.
+Rent or Mortgage: Ideally, this should make up the majority of your housing costs, around $960–$1,050/month.

-Tip: Earning $60000 provides more flexibility, but housing can still eat up a large portion of your income, especially in high-cost areas.
+Tip: Housing can eat up a large portion of your income, especially in high-cost areas.
 Consider living away from the city center.
 Shared housing or co-living can reduce expenses while maintaining a comfortable lifestyle.
 Explore rent-controlled units or long-term leases that offer stability.
 Depending on your location and household size, you might still be eligible for housing support programs, so it’s worth researching local options.
 And anytime you are away for a few weeks, whether for travel, work, or visiting family, subletting your space temporarily can help offset costs during your absence.

 To break it down: